LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Velocity Control.md

 The mage must be able to affect the target’s entire Size to affect it with this spell; she cannot target only the front tire of an 18-wheeler with its trailer (Size 30) and bring it to a stop.

 The velocity change affects damage based on collisions.
 It also adds or subtracts one point of damage from projectile attacks and can reduce them to 0.
-The spell cannot reduce a moving object’s speed to 0 (that would require an Unmaking spell).
+The spell cannot reduce a moving object’s speed to 0 (that would require an [[Practice of Unmaking|Unmaking]] spell).